 Treatments for intermediate and advanced stages

-If your doctor determines your chronic lymphocytic leukemia is progressing or is in the intermediate or advanced stages, your treatment options may include:
+If your doctor determines that your chronic lymphocytic leukemia requires treatment, your options may include:

 - Chemotherapy.
 Chemotherapy is a drug treatment that kills quickly growing cells, including cancer cells.
 Chemotherapy treatments can be administered through a vein or taken in pill form.
 Depending on your situation, your doctor may use a single chemotherapy drug or you may receive a combination of drugs.